Submitted by Dave Laird (Senior Warden), Kerri Coldren (Administrator), Al Rumsch (Vestry), and the parishioners of Emmanuel Church

 Without a priest since late January, the whole congregation of Emmanuel has stepped up and filled vital roles.
 For example, parishioners in leadership roles agreed to serve another year to ease the transition to a new priest.
 Musicians, altar guild, and lay readers all came together to form a worship team and did incredible service to our church.
 Individual parishioners volunteer many hours a week in our outreach ministries, not to mention our columbarium, our financial committees, vestry, and taking care of our grounds and building.

 One of our most exciting ministry programs is our state certified day care program.
 The Emmanuel Preschool serves children from newborns through preschool ages from early morning to late afternoon.
-Emmanuel received a three year grant from the Episcopal Bishop of Oregon Foundation (EBOF) to help get us going.
+Emmanuel received a three year grant from the Episcopal Bishop of Oregon Foundation to help get us going.
 We’re starting the third year of the grant this September.

 The Food Cupboard, run by mostly Emmanuel volunteers and others from the community, serves thousands of hungry people each year.
 Emmanuel donates space to the Food Cupboard and helps support its mission through donations of food, time, talent and money.